raffaelemazziotti/oc_chamber/README.md

 * a 220 ohm resistor for the LED matrix
 * a piece of M8 thread (~15 cm)

-Connect all the components as described in figures/diagram_scheme.png
+Connect all the components as described in [figures/diagram_scheme.png](https://github.com/raffapaz/oc_chamber/blob/master/figures/diagram_scheme.png)

 To install the software Raspberry Pi just download or copy the entire code in a folder of the raspian OS.

+Load on the arduino uno the sketch called skinner.ino

-run the command:
+to run the code type in terminal:

 ```
 python3 cvConditioningTracking.py
 ```

+## Shortcuts
+* p: exit
+* s: stop trial